IHE/ITI.PCF/input/pagecontent/volume-1.md

 The use-case would be where a patient is authorizing purposeOfUse beyond those defined in the **Basic Consent**.
 An example would be a Privacy Consent to allow an identified clinical research project to have access to the patient data.

+This would also be used to indicate that the Consent has provisions enabling Break-Glass using the PurposeOfUse for Break-Glass (BTG).
+The Consent and Access Token encodings are defined, but the rules of who is authorized and how they declare Break-Glass are not defined as they are dependent on User-Interface, User-Experience, and Policy.

 #### 53.4.2.7 Advanced Consent Content

 The **Advanced Consent** contents shall be used in conjunction with **Basic Consent** content, and may be used with **Intermediate Consent** content.
 Where as the **Basic Consent** is used to record the fundamental aspects of the Consent ceremony.
 The **Advanced Consent** Content provides for parameters in a Consent that provide rules around data that are classified by sensitivity and confidentiality.